mawrkus/pull-request-review-guide/README.md

 - The vague: can be found by following the trail of "What do you mean?" comments.
 - The bull: answers comments by committing new changes.
 - The ghost: was in the PR, or not.
 Have you seen him?
-- The purist: does not live in a world of tradeoffs and concessions.
+- The purist: does not live in a world of trade-offs and concessions.

 • [Go top](#-guidelines) •